simhaonline/zeebe/docs/src/bpmn-workflows/message-events/message-events.md

 A message can be referenced by one or more message events.
 It **must** define the name of the message (e.g. `Money collected`) and the `correlationKey` expression (e.g. `= orderId`), except it is only referenced by message start events.

-The `correlationKey` is an expression that usually [access a variable](/reference/expressions.html#access-variables) of the workflow instance that holds the correlation key of the message.
+The `correlationKey` is an expression that usually [accesses a variable](/reference/expressions.html#access-variables) of the workflow instance that holds the correlation key of the message.
 The expression is evaluated on activating the message event and must result either in a `string` or in a `number`.

 In order to correlate a message to the message event, the message is published with the defined name (e.g. `Money collected`) and the **value** of the `correlationKey` expression.
 For example, if the workflow instance has a variable `orderId` with value `"order-123"` then the message must be published with the correlation key `"order-123"`.